-Consumers trust the U.S. Food and Drug Administration (FDA) to review all medications and approve only those that are safe for use.
-Unfortunately, a lot of unsafe medications slip through the review and approval process and make it to store shelves and pharmacies.
-And when they do, patients pay the price.
+Consumers trust the U.S. Food and Drug Administration (FDA) to carefully review medications before they go to market and approve only those that are safe for use.
+Unfortunately, unsafe medications often evade the review and approval processes, making their way to stores and pharmacies where patients pay the price.

-Buttafuoco & Associates has been helping injured people since 1981.
-In our 35 years of experience, we have helped patients and their families hold pharmaceutical companies accountable for the harm they cause when they rush drugs to market, do not warn of serious side effects, or fail to recall dangerous medications.
+Buttafuoco & Associates has been helping injured people hold pharmaceutical companies liable for the harm they cause since 1981.
 If you think a dangerous drug caused your injuries, call us at 1-800-NOW-HURT to speak with a drug injury lawyer in New York.

 Do I have a good case against a drug manufacturer?

-A dangerous drug claim needs to establish that the manufacturer acted negligently or willfully to mislead consumers.
+A dangerous drug claim needs to establish that the manufacturer acted negligently or willfully misled consumers.
 Generally, a dangerous drug lawsuit alleges negligence based on one or more of the following:

 - Improper marketing – Inadequate warnings or instructions, or marketing a drug for off-label use – that is, one for which it is not approved – constitute improper marketing.

-Should I sue a doctor or pharmacist for prescribing or dispensing the dangerous drug?
+When can I sue a doctor or pharmacist for prescribing or dispensing a dangerous drug?

 While many dangerous drug cases involve drug manufacturers, some medication-related cases may also involve doctors or pharmacists.
 But to hold a doctor or pharmacist liable for a medication-related injury, you will have to prove they acted negligently – that is, did not follow the standard of care.
-Here are some examples:
+For example:

 - The doctor prescribed the wrong medication.